horizontalsystems/blockchain-crypto-guides/fundamentals/3-private-keys-basics.md

 That's basically how a wallet app can take a private key used on another app, and from that key restore balances and transactions for multiple cryptocurrencies

-> **If a private key generated in a standard-compliant manner, then any other standard-compliant wallet should be able to derive payment addresses and past transactions for each supported cryptocurrency.**
+> **If a private key generated in a standard-compliant manner, then any other standard-compliant wallet should be able to correctly derive payment addresses and past transactions for each supported cryptocurrency.**

 Once the app knows the addresses for say Bitcoin, it connects to the Bitcoin blockchain and looks for transactions involving those addresses.
 As a result of that process the wallet app can display the balances and past transactions associated with that private key.